Adam Science Leadership Programme (ASLP)

 What is the cost?

-The cost to each individual is £500 for,2022- 23, which is significantly subsidised.
-We encouraged participants to ask their organisations to sponsor them or share the cost with them and we were able to offer payment plans to participants.
-We aim to ensure that finance is not a barrier to participation. (cost subject to review)
+We encourage participants to ask their organisations to sponsor them or share the cost with them and we are able to offer payment plans to participants.
+We aim to ensure that finance is not a barrier to participation.
+Please contact us in confidence if you have any questions/concerns.

 What is the age of participants?